-Maybe it’s the oppressive heat, incessant drought, or the raging wildfires, but a lot of people around me have been struggling with relationship anxiety this summer.
+Maybe there is something in the air-- a lot of people around me have been struggling with relationship anxiety lately.
 One friend in particular is trying to recover from a fleeting lover who called it quits after just a few months.
 She’s caught up in the stormy brain chemistry of rejection and loss—likely including significant drops in her dopamine and serotonin levels—and the resulting depression, anxiety, feelings of addiction and deprivation-- plus an overwhelming drive to recover what was lost in order to combat the real emotional pain of rejection.
 As she struggles to resist the temptation to stalk, plead, and generally make a needy fool of herself, we created a list of reminders to help her become more mindful of her emotions, reframe her urges, and set a new course.
 Her ultimate goal is to come through this ordeal in one piece and perhaps even emerge better and brighter.
 She agreed to share her list, in the hope of supporting others in the throes of rejection.

 (Naturally, change the pronouns to fit your situation and rest on the affirmations that resonate for you.)